Global Humanitarian Assistance Report 2020: Chapter 2

 Red Cross appeals

-The International Red Cross and Red Crescent Movement (RCRC) sets out its requirements separately from the UN-coordinated appeals.
-In 2018, funding to the International Committee of the Red Cross (ICRC) and International Federation of Red Cross and Red Crescent Societies (IFRC) appeals increased from 2017.
+The international Red Cross and Red Crescent Movement (RCRC) sets out its requirements separately from UN-coordinated appeals.
+In 2019, following three years of consecutive growth, funding to the International Federation of Red Cross and Red Crescent Societies (IFRC) fell sharply, while funding to the ICRC grew slightly, continuing a pattern of steady growth.

 ICRC appeals respond mainly to conflict-related situations.